 Definition: A resistor having a very low value of resistance such type of resistor is called shunt resistance.
 The shunt resistor is mainly made of the material having the low-temperature coefficient of resistance.
 It is connected in parallel with the ammeter whose range is to be extended.
 It is also connected in series with the load whose current is to be measured.

-Consider an ammeter having its own resistance Rm and it measured only a small current Im.
+Consider an ammeter has its resistance Rm and it measured only a small current Im.
 A shunt resistor Rs is placed in parallel with the ammeter for extending their range.

 Let, Rs = Shunt resistance